apache/dolphinscheduler/docs/docs/en/guide/task/mlflow.md

 **Task Parameter**

 - **mlflow server tracking uri** ：MLflow server uri, default http://localhost:5000.
-- **experiment name** ：The experiment in which the task is running, if none, is created.
+- **experiment name** ：Create the experiment where the task is running, if the experiment does not exist.
+If the name is empty, it is set to ` Default `, same as mlflow.
 - **register model** ：Register the model or not.
 If register is selected, the following parameters are expanded.
     - **model name** : The registered model name is added to the original model version and registered as Production.